Brinda1750/SummerInternship_22IT150/README.md

   - Set up API Gateway to expose Lambda functions as RESTful API endpoints.

 ### Day 4: Implementing CRUD Operations
-- **Get /items**:
-  - Configured the endpoint to retrieve all items from DynamoDB.

-- **Put /items**:
-  - Set up the endpoint to add new items to DynamoDB.

-- **Get /items/{id}**:
-  - Implemented the endpoint to retrieve a specific item by ID.

-- **Delete /items/{id}**:
-  - Configured the endpoint to remove an item from DynamoDB.

-- **Configured API Endpoints with Lambda Code**:
-  - Linked API Gateway endpoints with Lambda functions.

-- **Tested APIs through Curl and Browser**:
-  - Verified CRUD operations using curl commands and a web browser.
+- **Building the Get All Endpoint (GET /items)**:
+  - I configured an API endpoint that retrieves all items stored in our DynamoDB table.
+When a user sends a GET request to this endpoint, the Lambda function kicks in, fetches all the items, and returns them in the response.

+- **Building the Create Item Endpoint (PUT /items)**:
+  - Next, I created an endpoint that allows users to add new items to the DynamoDB table.
+This endpoint interacts with the Lambda function, which processes the incoming request and inserts the new item into the table.

+- **Building the Get Item Endpoint (GET /items/{id})**:
+  - I then implemented an endpoint that retrieves a specific item based on its unique ID.
+The Lambda function uses the ID parameter to query DynamoDB and return the requested item.

+- **Building the Delete Item Endpoint (DELETE /items/{id})**:
+  - Finally, I configured an endpoint for deleting items from the DynamoDB table.
+The Lambda function handles the deletion process and ensures the item is removed based on the provided ID.